 JDBC Connection Plug-ins

-Logi Report Designer provides connection plug-ins for the most commonly used relational databases: Oracle, MySQL, MS SQL Server, InterSystems IRIS, and PostgreSQL, to include the JDBC drivers required for these databases for an easy connection setup procedure (by default Logi Report does not include the MySQL driver in the MySQL connection plug-in for license concern so you will need to provide it by yourself).
+Logi Report Designer provides connection plug-ins for the most commonly used relational databases: Oracle, MySQL, SQL Server, InterSystems IRIS, and PostgreSQL, to include the JDBC drivers required for these databases for an easy connection setup procedure (by default Logi Report does not include the MySQL driver in the MySQL connection plug-in for license concern so you will need to provide it by yourself).
 This topic describes connecting to these databases using the connection plug-ins.

 A connection plug-in can have its own driver, configuration dialog, and logo.
 The configuration dialog defined in a plug-in can be used to create a connection to the database and can get driver from the plug-in.